Frequently Asked Questions

 Your P-Number is your unique college identification number.
 It consists of the letter "P" followed by 8 digits.
 You should include this number, rather than your Social Security number, in all correspondence or contact with the College—e-mail, letter, phone, FAX, etc. Do not supply your Social Security number unless specifically asked by a college employee who has a legitimate business need to know it.
 Don't know your P-number?
 Click the link below to look it up.

-If you are a current student, and can remember your myPellissippi login information, you may submit requests via your myPellissippi account (see Option 1 for instructions).
-If you are not a current student, and cannot log in into your myPellissippi account, you must use Option 2 (instructions are below).
+If you are a current student, you may submit requests via your myPellissippi account (see Option 1 for instructions).
+If you cannot log in into your myPellissippi account, you must use Option 2 (instructions are below).

 ***Please allow extra processing time for all requests at the beginning and end of terms due to registration and grading processes.***